Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/Get-AzRecoveryServicesBackupSchedulePolicyObject.md

 ## PARAMETERS

 ### -BackupManagementType
-Specifies the Backup management type.
+The class of resources being protected.
 The acceptable values for this parameter are:
 - AzureVM
-- AzureSQLDatabase
+- AzureWorkload
 - AzureStorage

 ```yaml